Tourism and Strategy Festival

 November 07-10, 2018

-Dubrovnik will host the 4th edition of the Tourism and Strategy Festival from November 7-8, 2018, where the main theme is cruise tourism.
-This project is being co-organised by the City of Dubrovnik and its French sister city of Rueil-Malmaison.
+Dubrovnik will host the 4th edition of the Tourism & Strategy Festival from November 7-10, 2018, where the main theme is cruise tourism.
+This project is being co-organized by the City of Dubrovnik and the French sister city Rueil-Malmaison.

-The theme ˝Cruise Travel and Cities – Opportunities and Challenges˝ was specifically chosen for the conference part of the festival due to the importance of cruise tourism for European destinations, of which Dubrovnik is one of the leaders.
+The theme “Cruises & Destinations: Challenges & Opportunities˝ was specifically chosen for the conference part of the festival due to the importance of cruise tourism for European destinations, of which Dubrovnik is one of the leaders.
 Popular tourist destinations face great challenges, primarily when it comes to accommodating the increasing number of visitors, and are developing new ways to deal with these challenges.

-The keynote speaker will be CBS journalist Peter Greenberg, a multiple Emmy Award- winning investigative reporter who is a widely recognized, esteemed and highly respected American journalist.
-In the tourism industry, he is known as the ˝Travel Detective˝.
-He serves as the CBS News Travel Editor, and has great knowledge of tourist topics.
+The keynote speaker will be the CBS travel editor Peter Greenberg, a multi-Emmy Award winning investigative reporter, who is a widely recognized, esteemed and highly respected American journalist.
+In the tourism industry, he is known as the ˝Travel Detective˝, and has great knowledge of tourist topics.